THE CONCLUDING CHAPTER OF CRAWFORD

 "Joan Crawford: The Raging Star" by Charles Castle, 1977 (Published by New English Library, London, England) (186 pages)

-The first biography published after Joan's death, the book bares the bold, and untrue statement "Charles Castle's Authorized Biography" across its cover, however, no proof or accounting is presented within the book to demonstrate that Joan had any involvement with the book's research or writing.
+This is the first biography published after Joan's death.
+The book's cover bares the bold, and untrue statement, "Charles Castle's Authorized Biography," however, no proof or accounting is presented within the book to demonstrate that Joan had any involvement with the book's research or writing; or that she sanctioned the book's publication.
 The content is highly sensationalized, with numerous errors of fact.
 Much of the biography's information is suspect due to the author's claim of it being "authorized" by Joan.
 This book was, in no way, "authorized."
-This claim by Castle resulted in a lawsuit against the author and publisher by Joan's estate, who discovered that the Joan letter to Castle depicted at the beginning of the book had been doctored by Castle.
+This claim by Castle resulted in a lawsuit against the author and publisher by Joan's estate.
+It was discovered the purported 1974 letter from Joan to Castle, which is depicted at the beginning of the book had been doctored by Castle from another letter Joan had sent to him.
+This was achieved by Joan's assistant, Betty Barker, who retrieved the carbon of the letter sent to Castle.
+I give this book 2 stars rather than 1 star due to the interesting photos in the book, as well as some of the rare interviews Castle did conducted with some of Joan's friends.
+However, Castle intended this book to be a hit-piece to portray Joan as a "diva," and the context of some of the

 Click here to read further about this book's publication, and to read the book in its entirety.